bbui195/Duo-Fighter/README.md

 * Nav links include links to this project's Github repo and my LinkedIn

-* Instructions and rules list all of the keybinds to play the game.
+* Instructions list all of the keybinds to play the game.

 ## Technologies, Libraries, and APIs

-This project will be implemented with the following technologies:
+This project is implemented with the following technologies:
+* `Javascript` to handle the game logic
+* `HTML`, and `CSS` to show and style the game page
 * The `Canvas API` to render the game board
 * `Webpack` and `Babel` to bundle and transpiile the source Javascript code
 * `npm` to manage project dependencies

-## Implementation Timeline

-* **Thursday:** Setup project and get webpack working.
-Experiment with canvas api to render sprite sheets.
-* **Friday Afternoon & Weekend:** Create `Game`, `GameView`, `Character`, `Player`, `Map`, and `Obstacle` classes.
-Have a map render with a character able to walk around and jump on obstacles and platforms.
-* **Monday:** Implement attacking logic and hit boxes for attacks.
-Make animation priorities to ensure action animations have precedence over idle and walking animations.
-* **Tuesday:** Create a start screen that allows picking between 2 players or 1 player vs ai.
-Create basic ai to control another character.
-Allow multiple characters to be played on the same keyboard.
-* **Wednesday:** Style the page to include instructions on how to play the game, add a nav bar with link to github.
-* **Thursday:** Deploy to GitHub pages and rewrite this proposal as a production README.